© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Tarren Hendre Cairn is a scheduled monument protected by Cadw under reference ME041.
 View the official record →

-Tarren Hendre Cairn is a round cairn located in Meirionnydd, Wales, dating to the prehistoric period and serving ritual and funerary functions.
+Tarren Hendre Cairn is a round cairn located in Meirionnydd, Wales, dating to the prehistoric period and serving a ritual and funerary function.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME041.

 Tarren Hendre Cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Tarren Hendre Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME041.